Here is the clubs policy and procedures for return to play this season..

 - Limiting the chances to spread Covid-19 at a Basketball Event

-- Small training groups / multiple pods of 6
+- Small training groups / multiple pods.

 - Providing coaches with the information, support and disciplinary back up to run a safe and enjoyable practice